 Buddy went first and I immediately fell on the ground laughing when his disc zinged 100 feet in the wrong direction.
 Then mine didn’t even make it 10 feet.
 Oh yea… we were never very good at this!

 Deciding to ditch the scorecard, we continued to play just for fun.
-But after an hour or so of trampling up and down the grassy hills in the heat of the day, we called it a quits and went back for more wine.
+But after an hour or so of trampling up and down the grassy hills in the heat of the day, we called it a quits and went back for more wine at this amazing South Carolina winery.
 We also bought some apples and sweet potatoes at the farm store to take on the road with us.
 (Full disclosure: The apples barely made it out of the parking lot, they were too good!)

 Before calling it a night, we sat and talked to Ed and his wife, Kitty, for a few hours.
 It was no surprise that she was just as nice and easy to talk to as he was.
 And as we chatted, their son and his friend brought over a fluffy surprise.
-Just as we thought we had experienced all the awesomeness of this farm… KITTENS!
+Just as we thought we had experienced all the awesomeness of Chattooga Belle Farm… KITTENS!

 The resident farm cat had recently had a litter of adorable little fluffs.
 We, of course, were more than happy to share in the snuggle duties.
 This was probably a well-planned ploy to try to get us to take a few off their hands, but that’s okay.
 We totally would have, if our princess cat wasn’t so anti-social!